 What’s the last thing you do before you go to bed?
 What about when you wake up?
 For most people, it’s checking their phone.
 You may be sending emails or doing work, or you’re mindlessly scrolling through Instagram.
 It’s become normal to check our phones every chance we get.
 But what do phones do to our eyes?

-The digital age has brought us some awesome technological advancements (hello, drones and keyless car entry!), but they haven’t come without their downfalls.
+The digital age has brought us some awesome technological advancements, but they haven’t come without their downfalls.

 Your smartphone is a powerfully entertaining device.
-A recent survey found that 60 percent of people believe they can no longer go without their smart device.
+A recent survey found that 47 percent of people believe they can no longer go without their smart devices.
 We depend wholeheartedly on our phones for socialization and organization.
 It’s our lifeline to other humans, without having to physically see another human.
 However, one of the biggest problems with this nearly-universal habit is the effect phones have on our eyes.

 How Does Screen Time Affect Your Eyes?

 When your eyes are focusing on anything up close, not just your smartphone, their muscles are contracting.
 In short periods, this contraction is normal and healthy for your eyes.
 It becomes a problem when you’re focusing for too long on objects up close, like your smartphone.

 Consider doing a really low squat and holding it for the same amount of time you spend on your phone each day.
 Your muscles will feel tired, cramped, and eventually give out.
 Eye muscles are similar in that they feel tiredness and cramping from focusing up close for too long.
 Most people are on their phones for multiple hours in total each day.
 That’s an extensive amount of up-close focusing for your eyes.
 It can cause headaches, sore eyes, dry eyes, and trouble focusing on objects farther away.

 Another issue with screen time is the blue light that emits from smartphones, LED lights, and laptops.